JetBrains/kotlin-multiplatform-dev-docs/topics/tools/recommended-ides.md

 that provides basic launching and debugging capabilities for iOS apps, preflight environment checks, and other helpful KMP functionality.

+Apart from base Kotlin Multiplatform features, the plugin also provides support for Compose Multiplatform libraries, enabling more comfortable UI development:

+* Quality-of-life automation for multiplatform resources.
+* Support for the `@Preview` annotation which works in common Compose code.
+* Support for Compose Hot Reload run configurations.
+TODO add more about CHR here?

 ## Android Studio

 [Android Studio](https://developer.android.com/studio) is another stable solution for Kotlin Multiplatform.